matplotlib/pytest-mpl/README.md

     ...
 ```

+The baseline directory above will be interpreted as being relative to the test
+file.

 Finally, you can also set a custom baseline directory globally when running tests by running ``py.test`` with:

     py.test --mpl --mpl-baseline-dir=baseline_images

+This directory will be interpreted as being relative to where the tests are
+run.
+In addition, if both this option and the ``baseline_dir`` option in the
+decorator are used, the one in the decorator takes precedence.

 Running the tests
 -----------------